vsaosuo/CPEN455/README.md

   - See in [Bonus Points section](#bonus-points)

 ### Bonus Points:
-+ Earn 10% more marks if your model outperforms 75% accuracy on the test set.
++ Earn **10% more marks of the full score of project(3% in whole course)** if your model outperforms 75% accuracy on the test set.
-+ You may gain 10% more marks for conducting a detailed and interesting analysis of your model or generated results.
++ You may gain **10% more marks of the full score of project(3% in whole course)** for conducting a detailed and interesting analysis of your model or generated results.
 + Other Bonus Points/Questions:
   + Why do masked convolution layers ensure the autoregressive property of PixelCNN++?
   + Implement different fusion strategies in the architecture and compare their performance.
-  + Why is a mixture of logistics used in PixelCNN++? (hint: You will get the answer if you go through the sampling function, also the similar philosophy shared in deepseek-v2/v3)
+  + Why are the advantages of using a mixture of logistics used in PixelCNN++? (hint: You will get the answer if you go through the sampling function, also the similar philosophy shared in deepseek-v2/v3)
-  + Read some papers and reproduce their methods for inserting conditions, comparing them with common fusion implementations.
+  + Read papers and reproduce their methods for inserting conditions, comparing them with common fusion implementations.
   + Compare the performance of your model with dedicated classifiers (e.g., CNN-based classifiers) trained on the same dataset.
 Think about the advantages and disadvantages of your model compared with dedicated classifiers.
-  + **Any exploration you made out of curiosity**

 ## Milestones
 It's hard to set some specific milestones for the project, because each part of the entire project is closely related to each other.
 Once you implement the conditional insertion into the model, the remaining parts are more or less straightforward.

 However, **if you are too busy to implement the entire project or find this project too challenging**, you can still get partial marks by completing some basic tasks, for example:

 + Properly install the dependencies, run the original PixelCNN++ code, and generate some images.
-Document your findings in the report.(10%)
+Document your findings in the report.(10% of the full score of project)
 + Introduce the PixelCNN++ model in detail within the report and describe your attempts to implement the conditional PixelCNN++ model.
 (Graded based on how detailed your description is of the concepts you've learned.)
 + Try to answer the [bonus questions](#bonus-points) mentioned previously.